wemat/wemat.github.io/README.md

 # Projects from Scratch

-I like data, programming, solving problems and to create something from scratch.
-Learning by doing is my approach.
-So here are a few selected projects that I worked on.
-The scope of the projects vary from *small* (1 day or less), *medium* (1-3 weeks) to *large* (several months).
+I like data, programming and solving problems.
+Learning by doing is my preferred approach.
+So, here are a few selected projects that I worked on.
+The scope of the projects varies from *small* (1 day or less) to *medium* (1-3 weeks) and *large* (several months).

-I am open to collaberate on a cool project.
-Contact me: wemat.web@gmail.com
+If you have ideas for cool projects, I am up for collaberation.
+Contact me at: wemat.web@gmail.com

 ## 1. Sports Analytics
 - Scope: Medium